Investing in You

 Student Employment

-the Colby Free Press and the Colby Workforce Center might also be able to help. .
+Colby also offers abundant job opportunities off-campus.
+Local newspapers, such as the Colby Free Press and the Colby Workforce Center, may also be able to help.